upmcplanetracker/podman-version-updater/README.md

 <pre><code>./podman-version-updater.sh --rollback</code></pre>
 <p>Stops any Podman services, removes the compiled files from <code>/usr/local</code>, and restores the system binary.
 It is safe to run even if no locally built version is present.</p>

 <h3>6.
-After a successful update or fresh install – clear your shell’s command hash</h3>
+After a successful update or fresh install,  clear your shell’s command hash</h3>
 <p><strong>Your terminal may still show the old version number.</strong> This is because your shell cached the old binary’s location.
 Run one of these:</p>
 <pre><code>hash -r          # in the same terminal
 # or simply open a new terminal window</code></pre>